iGEM-Engineering/iGEM-DBTL-bootcamp/0_intro/0_intro.md

 These modules are interconnected, for example, the output of your Design Module, will be the input for your Build Module.
 But you will also be able to use each module independently.
 We have provided all the files and the data that you will need to get started for each module in this repo.
-And the parts, plasmids, and fluorescence calibrants are all in your [2024 Distribution Kit](https://technology.igem.org/distribution/handbook)!
+And the parts, plasmids, and fluorescence calibrants are all in the [iGEM Distribution Kit](https://technology.igem.org/distribution/handbook)!

 ### What will you do in each module?
 #### Design Module